 She managed to get Lollie home.
 When she pulled up to the curb of Lollie’s townhome, Lollie said: “Do you have any oxy?”
 Mel managed a shocked response: “I don’t know,” she said.
 “Good night.”
 And luckily Lollie got out and got inside without involving Mel’s assistance.

 Mel had time to think of this the next day.
 Had this been a kind of unspoken pact between them?
 The reason why Lollie hadn’t blown the cover of the real nature of the relationship?

 It occurred to Mel that there was kind of an unspoken quid pro quo Lollie had orchestrated: She knew Mel’s desperation and she knew the flattery necessary to score free oxycontin.
 She knew Mel would perhaps have leftovers from cancer treatments and surgeries.
 Lollie probably did this kind of thing all the time as a caregiver.

 Mel put one bottle of expired oxy in a bag and included a note: “This is it.
 I will not give you more, so don’t ask again.
 Don’t tell anyone I gave you this.”
 She hung it on Lollie’s front door

-A couple of days later she received a text from Lollie complaining the strength of it wasn’t high enough.
-She ignored it and hoped she never saw Lollie again.
+A couple of days later she received a text from Lollie complaining the strength of it wasn’t enough.
+She ignored the text and hoped she never saw Lollie again.